 Ways to Submit

+Our next submission opportunity will be the 2025 Open Reading Period, which will be open February 1 – March 1.
 We offer two yearly opportunities for publication —our Open Reading Period each winter, and Other Futures Award each summer.
 Please see our Submittable for submission guidelines!

 Subscribe to our email list for more info about upcoming submission opportunities.